kailash-manasarovar/statement/docs/timeline/2025/january.md

 ## Meeting Paul in Madrid

 - I meet Paul at Madrid airport.
-- He looks like an Ouderkerk ghoul, like someone who has chosen drugs over food for many years, like someone who does a lot of drugs all the time.
+- He looks like an Ouderkerk ghoul, like someone who has chosen drugs over food for many years, like someone who does a lot of seriously hard drugs all the time.
+- He's borrowed clothes from the man he is apparently living with (it's a lie, he lives in his car) and it looks like he leant him rags.
 - He reminds me of [how Busby looked outside the Rape Crisis centre in Hornsey in 2017](../2011-to-2020/2017.md#rape-crisis-hornsey).
+- I tell Paul he's like a beggar man.
-- I picked the car up there the day before.
+- The day before I meet Paul at the airport, I picked the car which I had parked in the public car park close to departures.
-- It was at the airport garage for two months.
+- My car was at the airport garage in Madrid for two months.
-- Hackers have been warning me about getting in the car, and when I do get in the car after two months I immediately start feeling symptoms of unwellness: scratchy throat, rheumatic pains in my hands.
+- Hackers had been warning me about getting in the car, and when I do get in the car after two months I immediately start feeling symptoms of unwellness: scratchy throat, rheumatic pains in my hands.
-- We stay at a Eurostars hotel on the outskirts of the city but near enough to drive in.
+- I book a Eurostars hotel on the outskirts of the city for a few nights.
+- I go to pick up Paul the next evening.
+- I've bought him his ticket with British airways from London.
-- I've asked Paul to bring masks and gloves because I believe the car is poisoned with pesticides.
+- I asked Paul to bring masks and gloves because I believe the car is poisoned with pesticides.
-- Paul is emaciated; skin and bone.
-- He looks like he has been doing seriously hard drugs for decades.
-- He reminds me of Winston May's accomplice I saw outside [Rape Crisis Hornsey](../2011-to-2020/2017.md#rape-crisis-hornsey), Busby.
+- He does so, but he's not taking anything I'm telling him seriously.
+- In fact, he's not shutting up, as if he's speeding, hard.
 - Bizarrely, Paul did not come through to the arrivals hall at Madrid airport.
-Instead, he waits at the shuttle train station for about an hour.
+- Instead, he waits at the shuttle train station for about an hour until I phone him.
 - When I arrive, I call him.
 - He's been there over an hour and he sort of pretends he doesn't know where he is or how to get out, and I tell him to come to arrivals as I'm collecting my bag.
-- Paul is far from stupid so this behavior concerns me enough to write about it in an earlier commit on the same evening.
+- Paul is far from stupid so this behavior concerns me enough to write about it - informing the law enforcement I believe are also hacking me - in an earlier commit on the same evening.
 - I delete the content later on as Paul does help me a lot and I feel a bit guilty about thinking badly of him.
 - I comment on the deletion.